M2MCloud/AzureIotWorkshop/HOL1/readme.md

 1. In "Location" select "North Europe"

-1. Click the "Create" button to create a new IoT Hub
+1. Click the "Create" button to create a new IoT Hub.
+The creation of this resource may take a few minutes.

 1. Navigate to the the newly created IoT Hub either by clicking on the notification that appears (or by using the "Search resources, services and docs" text box at the very top of the page and typing in the name of your IoT Hub)